-Granted you are still running a “business” and not a charity.
-There are bad customers, but you can still treat a customer with respect and benefit of the doubt without feeling like you gave in to their every need.
-But if you act out or act badly you have a lot more to lose than the customer.
+Granted, you are still running a “business” and not a charity.
+There are bad customers, but you can still treat those customers with respect and benefit of the doubt without feeling like you gave in to their every need.
+But if you lash out or act badly, you have a lot more to lose than the customer.
 That person may give you a bad review, and we all know how quickly those reviews can spread and tarnish your business’s reputation.

 Creating a customer-centric business has to come from its leaders.
 This sets the tone throughout the organization.
 Yes, one can make policies and training but every action and decision follows a trend and sets a precedent.
 Start at the top.

 Focusing on the customer in all your actions and decisions means that your business will reap the rewards, and enjoy a leg up over your competition.